Facet Transaction Spec

 await l1WalletClient.sendTransaction(l1Transaction);

-L1 Smart Contracts can create Facet transactions by emitting events identified by the Facet event signature:
+L1 Smart Contracts can create Facet transactions by emitting events with the following specification:

 import { LibRLP } from "lib/solady/src/utils/LibRLP.sol";